 However, in the higher parts of the country, the climate is harsher, and it is common to see snow from the beginning of winter to the end of spring.
 This is the case with the Pyrenees, the mountains of Sierra Nevada, the Central and Iberian ranges, and the Cantabrian Mountains, amongst others.

 What is the geography in Spain?

 Spain covers an area of 505,955 square kilometers, which places it amongst the fifty largest countries in the world.

-Required clothing From June to August on the coastal areas, casual beach wear such as flip ops, vests, loose fitting clothing and shorts will suffice.
-It can get unbearably hot in the city, so be prepared to brave the weather with plenty of water, a hat and sunscreen.
-In between high and low season (April-May; October-November) the climate can be unpredictable in certain parts of the country, be sure to pack your umbrella, raincoat and a light jacket for the night.
+From June to August in the coastal areas, casual beach wear such as flips ops, vests, loose-fitting clothing, and shorts will suffice.
+It can get unbearably hot in the city, so be prepared to brave the weather with plenty of water, a hat, and sunscreen.
+Between high and low seasons (April-May; October-November), the climate can be unpredictable in certain parts of the country, be sure to pack your umbrella, raincoat, and a light jacket for the night.

 - Incredibly influential artists Salvador Dali and Pablo Picasso are from Spain.

 - Ibiza is Spain’s most popular tourist destination.

 - Having breakfast at home in Spain is not common.